How To Join

 A: Some of the activities you can expect at your Cadet Corps include ceremonial drill, first aid, sports, and citizenship events that support your community.
 Many Corps even have a music program.
 Occasional weekend activities include biathlon, camping, map & compass and marksmanship.
 There will also be plenty of time to have fun and make new friends!

-Q: What about summer camps?
+Q: What about summer training courses?

 A: